 Which Tools Can Hold Your Online Reputation Intact?

 There is a range of online tools that you can use at hand without having dedicated software.

-Google, Facebook and Twitter, for instance, work ideal for brands intending to carry out constant online scrutiny.
+For instance, Google, Facebook, and Twitter work ideal for brands to carry out constant online scrutiny.

-Some websites come with the option to send you an alert every time someone talks about you, whereas, other websites like Yelp.com would not offer you alerts that can be used in many other optimal ways.
+Some websites come with the option to send you an alert every time someone talks about you, whereas other websites like Yelp.com would not offer you signals that can be used in many different optimal ways.

 Bright Ideas (2020) recommends the following well-regarded tools of online reputation management: